-Punishment is the status quo for dealing with substance problems even though research shows rewards are more effective at helping people break free from addiction
+Punishment is the status quo for dealing with substance problems, yet research shows rewards are better for helping people break free from addiction

 The drug war’s ugly history…

 Our culture has a long tradition of using sticks more than carrots.
 Ever since Richard Nixon launched the “War on Drugs” in the 1970s and Ronald Reagan ramped it up in the 80s, this country has been no stranger to locking people up for drug crimes.
 According to the Sentencing Project, the number of people incarcerated for drug crimes increased over 1000 percent from around 41,000 in 1980 to 488,000 in 2014.
 Depending on the prison system, anywhere from 16 to 48 percent of prisoners are currently serving time for a nonviolent drug offense.
 You’d think that if sticks really worked at changing behavior, then having all these people in prison for drug crimes would mean we’d have much fewer drug problems and less addiction in this country.
 But you’d be wrong: in 2014, the same year over 488,000 people were incarcerated for drug crimes, the annual death toll from drug-related overdoses hit nearly 48,000.

 … And the failure of sticks